Purdue-CS193/homework-0-abhatia210/index.md

 Syntax highlighted code block

 # Aditi's Favorite Things About CS19300
-## Header 2
-### Header 3

-- Bulleted
-- List
-learning about terminal
+- learning about terminal
-exploring GitHub
+- exploring GitHub
-meeting new people
+- meeting new people

-1. Numbered
-2. List

 **Bold** and _Italic_ and `Code` text